CPNRE Prep Course

 Other Admission Considerations

-- Readiness for this Profession: You must be able to work shifts and weekends, be on your feet for long periods of time, be in good health, able to use your knees, back and arms to move clients who may have minimal body strength, provide personal care to both men and women, and wear a uniform that has short sleeves.
+- Readiness for this Profession: You must be able to work shifts and weekends, be on your feet for long periods of time, be in good health, able to use your knees, back and arms to move clients who may have minimal body strength, provide personal care to both men and women, and wear a required uniform.

 - Do your academic skills need to be upgraded to meet admission entry requirements?